Azure/meta-azure-service-broker/docs/azure-sql-db.md

         }
     },
     "sqldbName": "<sql-database-name>",                         // [Required] Not more than 128 characters.
 Can't end with '.' or ' ', can't contain '<,>,*,%,&,:,\,/,?' or control characters.
+    "transparentDataEncryption": true | false,                  // Enable Transparent Data Encryption on the database.
+Defaults to false.
     "sqldbParameters": {                                        // If you want to set more child parameters, see details here: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx
         "properties": {
             "collation": "SQL_Latin1_General_CP1_CI_AS | <or-other-valid-sqldb-collation>"